 The Angular framework allows a developer to build Angular web apps faster and make them highly efficient due to the technical advantages offered by the framework.
 Below you can see the list of factors assisting programmers in faster development with Angular.

 - Detailed Documentation.
 Angular developers took care of making Angular approachable and easy to learn.
-They provided carefully written documentation and endowed it with great code examples for clarity so that a developer could easily find a way out of any issue that might occur while building an application.
+They provided carefully written documentation and endowed it with great code examples for clarity, so that a developer could easily find a way out of any issue while building an application.

 - Angular CLI.
-The Angular command-line interface makes the developer’s job easier because it offers a set of helpful tools for writing code.
-Besides its powerful built-in features that we are about to uncover further, this interface can be extended with third-party libraries to solve unusual and complicated software issues.
+The Angular command-line interface makes the developer’s job easier because it offers a set of helpful tools for coding.
+Besides its powerful built-in features that we are about to uncover further, Angular CLI can be extended with third-party libraries to solve unusual and complicated software issues.

 - Two-Way Data Binding.
 Two-way data binding is the time-saving feature that automates some processes of code generation.
 In AngularJS, within a Model-View-Controller architecture, if a developer changes something in model, the view matching to that model changes as well and vice versa.
-In brief, when app data is modified, the same goes for the UI.
-In Angular 2+ versions, a front-end specialist implements two-way data binding by using the ngModel directive.
+In brief, when app data is modified, the UI changes as well.

 - Google Support.
-Google created Angular to use it internally for its official websites and solve Google-related issues.
-Hence, the framework is always up-to-date.
-Angular updates come out every 6 month and Angular developers usually make small changes to each new version providing the gradual, yet confident and constant evolvement of the framework.
+Google created Angular to use it internally for its official websites and solve problems in Google's internal systems.
+Angular updates every 6 months offering small changes for each new version and gradual, yet confident and continuous evolvement of the framework.